-If your pet is barking nonstop every time she encounters another dog but isn’t showing any signs of aggression (like baring teeth, snapping, and growling), the odds are good that she just wants to get to know the other dog, and it’s your job to make sure she knows how to do that in the right way.
+If your pet is barking nonstop every time they encounter another dog but isn’t showing any signs of aggression (like baring teeth, snapping, and growling), the odds are good that they just wants to get to know the other dog, and it’s your job to make sure they know how to do that in the right way.

 Being a pup parent comes with a lot of responsibility, and that includes teaching your dog how to behave.